tesselode/tesselode.github.io/content/articles/2022-04-23-audio-libraries-considered-challenging/index.md

     A short piece of music playing back with underruns
   </figcaption>
 </figure>

+If you can't listen to the example audio, imagine that when a game had frame drops, the monitor would display a black screen for all the frames the game couldn't produce quickly enough.
+Audio stuttering is the equivalent of that.

 When writing audio code, you want to avoid underruns at all costs.
 This means **you have to do your audio processing on a separate thread.** If you tried to